 Urinary tract infections

-If you get a UTI when you’re pregnant, it can be serious for you and your baby (Vazquez and Abalos, 2011; Schneeberger et al, 2015).
+Rarely, or if untreated, a UTI can lead to more serious complications for you and your baby (Vazquez and Abalos, 2011; Schneeberger et al, 2015).

-UTIs can be more common when you’re pregnant because it’s harder during pregnancy to completely empty your bladder (as you’ll know when you’re in the loo at 3am).
+UTIs are more common when you’re pregnant because of changes in the urinary tract due to pregnancy hormones, and because it’s harder during pregnancy to completely empty your bladder (as you’ll know when you’re in the loo at 3am) (Vazquez and Abalos, 2011; Habak and Griggs, 2021).
 That means the wee left behind can become infected.
 Sometimes infections can backtrack to the kidneys too, leaving you in pain and nauseous (Vazquez and Abalos, 2011).

 Chickenpox during pregnancy can be dangerous for both you and your baby.
-So if you get it, call your GP straight away (NHS Choices, 2018).
+So if you get it, call your GP straight away (NHS, 2021a).

 German measles or rubella

 The MMR (measles, mumps and rubella) vaccine means that rubella or German measles is rare in the UK.
-But if you get it in the first four months of pregnancy, it can lead to serious problems (NHS Choices, 2018).
+But if you get it in the first four months of pregnancy, it can lead to serious problems (NHS, 2021a).

 Contact your GP or midwife if: